Google Cloud VMware Engine Catalyst Program

 Just over a year ago we launched Google Cloud VMware Engine to help enterprises easily migrate their VMware workloads to Google Cloud.
 Since then, we helped retailers, financial institutions, telcos, and other global customers move to Google Cloud to lower their total cost of ownership (TCO) and modernize their applications with Google Cloud services.
 To help more VMware users ease their transition to the cloud, we’re excited today to announce the Catalyst Program.

-You do need to apply to the program and work through the details but on the surface I can see how this makes sense to get folks started.
-Essentially you are receive cloud credits for their past investment in VMware licenses toward purchase of Google Cloud VMware Engine and other Google Cloud offerings.
+You do need to apply to the program and work through the details, but on the surface I can see how this makes sense to get folks started.
+Essentially, you are receiving cloud credits for their past investment in VMware licenses toward purchase of Google Cloud VMware Engine and other Google Cloud offerings.
 It’s also nice to see that it applies to new or existing Google Cloud customers.

 Do you have any VMware services on Google Cloud?
 Does this program interest you?
-Let me know on Twitter and thanks for reading.
+Please let me know on Twitter, and thanks for reading.